SSH public and private key¶

 - A certain amount of comfort operating from the command line

-- Rocky Linux servers and/or workstations with openssh installed
+- A Linux server or workstations with openssh installed

-SSH is a protocol used to access one machine from another, usually via the command line.
+SSH is a protocol for accessing one machine from another, usually via the command line.
 With SSH, you can run commands on remote computers and servers, send files, and generally manage everything you do from one place.

-When you are working with multiple Rocky Linux servers in multiple locations, or if you are just trying to save some time accessing these servers, you'll want to use an SSH public and private key pair.
-Key pairs basically make logging into remote machines and running commands easier.
+When working with many Rocky Linux servers in various locations, or trying to save some time accessing these servers, you will want to use an SSH public and private key pair.
+Key pairs make logging into remote machines and running commands easier.

-This document will guide you through the process of creating the keys and setting up your servers for easy access, with said keys.
+This document will guide you through creating the keys and setting up your servers for access with those keys.

-The following commands are all executed from the command line on your Rocky Linux workstation:
+The following commands are all run from the command line on your Rocky Linux workstation:

 ssh-keygen -t rsa

 Which will show the following: